SaraSchaal/CoreSim_QTL/notebook/20210504_currentFigs.md

 > _can you make this graph a bit wider so it stretches out a bit, and add arrows or grey panels in the background to indicate which inversions are adaptive?
 Also, change the shape of the points so it works in B&W - it may be hard to see if you use solid shapes, outlined shapes might work better_

+>_Sara: the grey didn't look great in the background I think mainly because of the inversions that overlap I liked the yellow/tan color best hwen I was going through options.
+Let me know if that is okay_

 ## Inversion Origin
 PDF that is 32 KB
 ![Origin Dynamics](../figures/20210321_lowVhighMig/High_Mig/3384725_invOrigin.pdf)

+>_Sara: Hopefully the scale is okay like it is for color.
+I made the scale separate from the graph that is printed.
+I couldn't figure out how to make a continous color scale for a discrete population variable.
+The only way we could maybe hack this is in powerpoint after the fact for whichever graph we want to put in the manuscript._

 ## Heatmaps
 PDF that is 1.6-1.9 MB